Click HERE for Valley's ARP ESSER III Grant Information (More info below)

 We have recently purchased 5 new busses that have air conditioning for students and the driver...YAY!
 For security purposes we will not post specific route stops; please contact the office for details.

-Click on the calendar icon to access Valley Academy's School Calendar.
+Click below to access Valley Academy's

-Open Enrollment Registration is now open (February1, 2023 through March 20, 2023).
 To register your child, please click on the link below to register online (the link is active as of 1-31-23 4:00 PM MST).
-Lottery will be held on March 30, 2023 during our Spring Fling Carnival event.
+Lottery was held on March 30, 2023 during our Spring Fling Carnival event from 5:00-7:00 PM.
 Last year we reached our charter's student population cap of 500, so get your registration in early this year.
 If you prefer a paper packet for registration click HERE then return to the front office or email the completed packet to registration@valleyacademycharter.com

 Convenient online payments for your child's lunch account.